 Make smarter buying decisions on the necessities.
 Okay, toilet paper baffles me, unless you have an underlying condition like Crohn’s, colitis, or cancer, cool your jets on the TP.
 Simply take what you need for two weeks then manage the toilet paper you have in the house.

-Ask yourself if you really NEED a particular item before buying it.
+Ask yourself if you NEED a particular item before buying it.
 Look for deals or coupons.
 Opt to never buy full price for anything!
-Always keep your receipt incase you have buyer’s remorse and want to return an item.
+Always keep your receipt in case you have buyer’s remorse and want to return an item.

 8. Whoa-back on large money deals